v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 For individuals and teams

-Protect your AI work.
-Own your history.
+Export your AI work.
+Own the private data asset.

 macOS DMGLinux sourceWindows ZIP + DataMoat.exe